Can You Overwater Coral Bells?

 Why did this happen?

 In most cases, overwatering happens because of scheduled watering.
-Very often you see recommendations like Coral Bells should be watered once a week.
-But this is not true if for example it has rained during the week and the ground is wet, you don’t need to water at all.
+You often see recommendations like Coral Bells should be watered once a week.
+But this is not true if, for example, it has rained during the week and the ground is wet, you don’t need to water at all.

 The second reason is too much water.
-If you water the heuchera more than 2 gallons of water every time, the ground will get too wet and the roots will start to rot.
+If you water the heuchera more than 2 gallons every time, the ground will get too wet, and the roots will start to rot.

 In clay soil, overwatering is common because such soil can hold a lot of water.
 If it rains for several weeks, it can be enough for the roots to suffer.
 Drainage should be used to avoid this.